-One hundred years ago Princess Patricia’s Canadian Light Infantry suffered eighty percent losses during fighting at Ypres.
-My great grandfather, No. 29 Sergeant Walter Stamper, was taken prisoner.
+In their first major battle, Princess Patricia’s Canadian Light Infantry suffered eighty percent losses during fighting at Ypres.
+My great grandfather, No. 29 Sergeant Walter Stamper, survived but was taken prisoner.
 He described in a letter to his wife and daughter his experiences of battle, captivity and deliverance to Switzerland where he was interned.